AdobeDocs/analytics-platform.en/help/components/dimensions/time-parting-dimensions.md

 ---
 # Time-parting dimensions in Analysis Workspace

-Time parting takes the timestamp of collected events and breaks it into more meaningful dimensions, such as "Hour of Day" or "Day of Week".
+Time parting takes the timestamp of collected events and breaks it into more meaningful dimensions, such as **Hour of Day** or **Day of Week**.

 Time-parting dimensions are based on the time zone of the data view.
 These dimensions are available in Analysis Workspace and can help to answer the following questions: